-As of 31st October 2015, all teachers who discover (either by disclosure by the victim or visual evidence) that FGM appears to have been carried out on a child under the age of 18 will immediately report this themselves to the police.
-They will consider discussing this with the DSL (unless there is a specific reason not to do so).
+Any teacher who discovers (either by disclosure by the victim or visual evidence) that an act of FGM appears to have been carried out on a child under the age of 18 must immediately report this to the police, personally.
+This is a statutory duty, and teachers will face disciplinary sanctions for failing to meet it.
+Unless the teacher has good reason not to, they should still consider and discuss any such case with the Designated Safeguarding Lead (or Deputy DSL) and involve Trafford Children's First Response as appropriate.